minsungc/minsungc.github.io/index.md

 ### Papers

+I have two papers in submission.

-I have an old paper from undergrad from when I was at the UTC Math REU.
+There is an old paper in mathematical analysis from when I was at the UTC Math REU.
 It's published in *Opuscula Mathematica*.

 ### Talks